Bud Walton Arena: Nolan Richardson Court

-On February 6, 2018, the University of Arkansas’ Associated Student Government Senate passed a resolution by Senator Clay Smith to encourage the University of Arkansas Athletic Department to name the court at the arena in honor of former Arkansas head coach Nolan Richardson.
+On February 6, 2018, the University of Arkansas’s Associated Student Government Senate passed a resolution by Senator Clay Smith to encourage the University of Arkansas Athletic Department to name the court at the arena in honor of former Arkansas head coach Nolan Richardson.

 On March 28, 2019, the University of Arkansas Board of Trustees voted unanimously to name the court in honor of former coach Richardson.

 Statistics of Bud Walton Arena

 Attendance Record: 20,361 vs. Auburn, February 8, 2022.